old8bitpl/atari-wladca-src/README.md

 main game file: MAIN.M65 (includes other INC files.
 Checkout should be on H1:)
 (ASM,,#H1:MAIN.OBJ to compile)

+#### src/tbd

+other source files (but not used)

 #### archived/com
 original WLADCA.COM game file

 ### src

-Folder with categorized files
+Folder with sources files

 #### src/asm

-Mads sources (the actual code), converted and adapted from MAC/65 sources main game file: main.asm (includes other inc files) (mads -lpt main to compile)
+Mads sources (the actual code), converted and adapted from MAC/65 sources main game file: main.asm (includes other inc files) (mads -lpt main (also moverom and movepage6to9) to compile)
 Mads: https://github.com/tebe6502/Mad-Assembler and https://mads.atari8.info/

 #### src/data

-data in txt format (players and countries)
+data in txt format

 #### src/graph